Cherreads

 "Well, at least you're just not assuming your fodder."

-"Rachel and I teamed up during the pilgrimage.
+"Rachel and I decided to team up, by the way.
 Strength in numbers in all that stuff."

 "No surprise there."